elpapitaslays/rocket-lagswitch/README.md

-# 🚀 Rocket League LagSwitch - Python Edition
+# 🚀 Rocket League LagSwitch

 A **professional-grade, customizable LagSwitch tool** designed specifically for Rocket League.
 Built with Python and PyQt5.